dguo/dannyguo.com/content/blog/what-i-learned-by-relearning-html.md

 was still a good refresher for two points in particular: the importance of using semantic elements and what to think about in terms of accessibility.

-I've always had a bad habit of using generic `div`s to make what I need, rather than semantic elements that represent specific content, like the [header](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/header) and [footer](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer) elements.
+I've always had a bad habit of using generic `<div>` elements to make what I need, rather than semantic elements that represent specific content, like the [header](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/header) and [footer](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer) elements.